SteffenEger/MetaScience/README_2020.md

   * **Regular track**: one student prepares 1-3 papers on one topic.
 Requirements:
        - offline video presentation (~20min) on the papers; due around late June
+       - write a small report on one other video presentation (one paragraph); due early July
        - online group discussion (~10-20min); due around mid July
        - term paper (4-6 pages); due around mid September
   * **Project track**: 2-4 students jointly work on a project, proposed by us